Top ICD-10 Codes for Speech Therapy (2024)

 • Adding a sound (saying "beak" instead of "bee")

-F80.2: Receptive Language Disorder
+F80.2: Receptive language disorder

-This disorder is characterized by difficulty understanding spoken language, including both the meaning of words and the overall message being conveyed.
-In some instances, this disorder is co-diagnosed with ADHD and autism.
-The ICD-10 code F80.2 can therefore be used in conjunction with ICD codes for ADHD (e.g., F90.0 for ADHD, predominantly inattentive type, F90.1 for ADHD, predominantly hyperactive-impulsive type, F90.2 for ADHD, combined type) and autism spectrum disorder (e.g., F84.0 for autistic disorder, F84.1 for atypical autism, F84.5 for Asperger syndrome) when applicable.
+The ICD-10 code F80.2 can, therefore, be used in conjunction with ICD codes for ADHD (e.g., F90.0 for ADHD, predominantly inattentive type, F90.1 for ADHD, predominantly hyperactive-impulsive type, F90.2 for ADHD, combined type) and autism spectrum disorder (e.g., F84.0 for autistic disorder, F84.1 for atypical autism, F84.5 for Asperger syndrome) when applicable.

 Symptoms may vary between patients and include: